lifemapper/lifemapper.github.io/_people/j-beach.md

  - "researcher"
 ---

-**Role:** Project director for Lifemapper, software lead on Biotaphy,
+**Role:** Project director for Lifemapper, software lead on BiotaPhy,
                  director enabling "Distributed Lifemapper", deployment of
                  region-focused installations at multiple PRAGMA sites, and on-site workshops.
 Beginning CENTRA work on single and multi-site